utmstack/collector-client-4j/README.md

 [Back to Contents](#contents)<br>
 This method is a bidirectional stream used to receive collector's configurations asynchronously from the server and send confirmation back when received.
-This method is more complex than the others because needs that you implement you own action when receiving a configuration, to do that you must create a class that implements the `IExecuteActionOnNext` interface.
+This method is more complex than the others because needs that you implement you own action when receiving a configuration, to do that you must create a class that implements the `IExecuteActionOnNext` and `IExecuteActionOnError` interfaces.
 This method try to recover itself after server reconnections, so, you don't have to worry about connect to server do all over again, but we strongly **_recommend to execute the code below in a separated thread_** to avoid unwanted interruptions.